mayanklearns/ai-agent-markdown-to-html-b2c3dd/README.md

 1. The page loads with the marked.js and highlight.js libraries from CDN
 2. JavaScript fetches the `input.md` file from the same directory
 3. The Markdown content is converted to HTML using `marked.parse()`
-4. The HTML is injected into the `#markdown-output` element
+4. The HTML is injected into the `#markdown-output` element (Preview tab)
+5. The raw Markdown is inserted into the `#markdown-source` element (Source tab)
-5. Code blocks are automatically highlighted using highlight.js
+6. Code blocks are automatically highlighted using highlight.js
+7. Users can switch between Preview and Source tabs to view rendered or raw content

 ## Usage

 Simply open the page in a browser.
 The Markdown content from `input.md` will be automatically loaded, converted, and displayed with proper formatting and syntax highlighting.
+Click the tabs to switch between:

+- **Preview**: See the rendered HTML with formatted headings, lists, and styled code blocks
+- **Markdown Source**: View the original raw Markdown text

 ## Deployment